nathenharvey/cooking-with-chef/cooking-with-chef/01_intro_to_chef/02_get_started.md

 !SLIDE
 # chef-solo

-* Waht you don't get:
+* What you don't get:
   * central server
   * authentication
   * authorization